Jared-Lev/Birds-and-Climate-Change/README.md

-# Resident bird species are more responsive to a warming climate
+# Resident bird species are more responsive to a warming climate than migrant species
 Data used: USGS Breeding Bird Survey,  NOAA weather data,  AVONET avian morhpological data

 Technology used: Analysis: Pandas, statsmodels (Python), Google BigQuery.